Arakan Mountains

 Living in the mountains

-The villages are scattered in the mountains and are sometimes difficult to access.
+The villagers are scattered in the mountains and are sometimes difficult to access.
 Long hikes in steep terrain are the order of the day.

 In the picture below left, a ranger shows school children how he counts and observes the gibbons in the forest.